pantheon-systems/documentation/source/content/guides/composer-convert.md

 <Partial file="drupal-9/upgrade-site-requirements.md" />

 The site owner should ensure the trusted host setting is up-to-date.
-Refer to the [Trusted Host Setting](/settings-php#trusted-host-setting) documentation for for more information.
+Refer to the [Trusted Host Setting](/settings-php#trusted-host-setting) documentation for more information.

 ## Prepare the Local Environment